Lessons on how you can grow a brand, even if you’re not cool.

 Designer clothes with a Salvation Army vibe – check

-Before these guys showed up in droves Coachella was cool.
+Before they showed up in droves Coachella was cool.
 But now that it’s a perceived source of cool…it’s no longer cool.
 When everyone starts to think you’re cool, particularly that horrible group called the mainstream, then you are no longer cool.
 You with me?

 There is no universal definition of cool.
 But here’s what we think makes something cool: